 The Allure of Time Travel Stories and What it Says About Us

-And yet he does think about it throughout the movie.
-For while the Protagonist is not always shown to be the most moral of actors, he is also not portrayed as wanton and uncaring.
+Yet he does think about it throughout the movie, and while the Protagonist is not always shown to be the most moral of actors, he is also not portrayed as wanton or uncaring.
 Time and again he risks his life or the success of an operation in order to save individual lives, to say nothing of trying to stop the destruction of the world, even if no one will ever know of it.

 In this way, his character offers up a vivid portrayal of how even if we appear to be mere actors in a narrative larger than ourselves whose outcome appears to be out of our control, we are still free and rational creatures who are expected to make moral choices in every moment in our lives.
 And in the case of Tenet’s storyline, it is a poignant reminder that in all the current blather about climate change and saving the planet for the future of humanity, we need to be careful that, like Sator, we don’t lose our own humanity in the process.

 Photo Credit- ABC